 If you bring in electronics you might pay up to 25% or more in duties.
 If you are moving your residence to Bermuda you may get an exemption on some personal items brought in, but not on big-ticket items like cars or boats.

 If you are thinking of retiring in Bermuda take a cruise there first.
+Cruising to Bermuda is one of the best cruises ever.
 Six days of sun and relaxation and, according to the information, we would be in Bermuda on Saturday and Sunday.
 But, the devil, as they say, is in the details, and we really didn’t read them as closely as we should have.

 We drove down to Charleston on Thursday morning and we were a little nervous about traveling to a strange town and leaving our shiny new car for a week.
 But as we drove into downtown Charleston we were quite surprised by the ease of long-term parking.
-It was as if half the town was outside pointing us in the right direction.
+It was as if half the people in town were outside pointing us in the right direction.

 Retire in Charleston?
 Maybe

 Next, we found our cabin and then headed back upstairs to watch the boat sail away.
-The ship sailed at four and we watched as Charleston faded into the west.
-After this came the usual emergency drill where all the passengers wander about and calmly find their “muster” station.
+The ship sailed at 4 p.m. and we lingered as Charleston faded into the sunset.
+After this came the usual emergency drill.
+This is where all the passengers wander about lost and trying to find their “muster” station.
 This is where we are supposed to come as the ship sinks.
 I don’t think a real emergency will look quite as relaxed on board, but I hope I never find out.